jhpyle/docassemble/_docs/recipes.md

 This uses the [collapse feature] of [Bootstrap].

+# <a name="accordion"></a>Accordion user interface

+Helper functions defined in a module file can be useful for inserting complex HTML into your `question` blocks without making the `question` blocks less readable.

+In the [`docassemble.demo`] package, there is a module, [`docassemble.demo.accordion`], which demonstrates a set of functions, `start_accordion()`, `next_accordion()`, and `end_accordion()`, that return HTML.

+The following example demonstrates how to use the functions exported by [`docassemble.demo.accordion`] to create an accordion interface in a `review` screen, using the [accordion feature] of [Bootstrap].

+{% include demo-side-by-side.html demo="testaccordion1" %}

+The same could be done with a `fields` list.

+{% include demo-side-by-side.html demo="testaccordion2" %}

+The above two examples make use of the [`raw html`] feature that was introduced in version 1.4.94.

+The functions in [`docassemble.demo.accordion`] can also be used in other parts of a screen, such as the `subquestion`.

+{% include demo-side-by-side.html demo="testaccordion3" %}

+When using functions like these that change the HTML structure of the screen, it is very important not to forget to call the functions that insert closing HTML tags, like `end_accordion()` in this example.
+If the correct functions are not called, the HTML of the screen could be invalid.

+**docassemble** add-on packages could be created that offer user interface enhancements invoked through functions.
+In the examples above, the functionality was imported through a `modules` block, but it would also be possible to instruct users of an add-on package to use an `include` block to activate the functionality.
+The `include` block could point to a file in the `questions` folder of the add-on package that contains a `modules` block that imports the functions, as well as a `features` block that activates custom JavaScript and CSS.

 # <a name="cards"></a>Displaying cards

 [Bootstrap] has a component called a [Card] that puts text in a box